 While there are no coaster drops or inversions, the vehicles are fast, and the ride is action-packed with quick starts and stops and plenty of jostling.
 Also, many of the scenes are dark, and there are all kinds of dark ride gotchas, such as snakes and "poisonous" darts.

 - The attraction uses "Enhanced Motion Vehicles," 12-passenger Jeep-like cars that have onboard computers to guide them through the trackless ride.
-In addition to being able to independently move forwards and backwards, the vehicles can pitch from side to side, vibrate, and offer other movements in sync with the ride's story sequences.
+In addition to being able to independently move forward and backward, the vehicles can pitch from side to side, vibrate, and offer other movements in sync with the ride's story sequences.

 - Height requirement: 46 inches